B2Opt: Learning to Optimize Black-box Optimization with Little Budget: Related Work

-\paragraph{Meta-Learn Part BBO Algorithm} This type only learns some parameters of the algorithm, not the overall algorithm. \cite{shala2020learning} meta-learn a policy that configured the mutation step-size parameters of CMA-ES \cite{hansen2001completely}.
-LES \cite{lange2022discovering} proposed a self-attention-based search strategy to discover effective update rules for evolution strategies via meta-learning.
+This type only learns some parameters of the algorithm, not the overall algorithm.
+Shala \emph{et al.} \cite{shala2020learning} meta-learned a policy that configured the mutation step-size parameters of CMA-ES \cite{hansen2001completely}.
+LES \cite{lange2022discovering} designed a self-attention-based search strategy to discover effective update rules for evolution strategies via meta-learning.
+Subsequent work LGA \cite{lange2023discovering} employed the above framework to discover the update rules of Gaussian genetic algorithms via Open-ES \cite{salimans2017evolution}.

-These schemes are all dealing with low-dimensional black-box problems.
-The main reason for this is shown as follows: 1) to train the meta-optimizer, a large number of expensive black-box functions need to be requested, which is very unrealistic; 2) the established loss function for training the meta-optimizer is challenging to optimize, resulting in a poor representation of the optimization strategy.
-Simple network models can be optimized well, but the model representation ability could be better; complex network models cannot be well optimized, resulting in poor representation for optimization strategy.
+The limitations of these methods are shown as follows: 1) to train the meta-optimizer, a large number of expensive black-box functions need to be requested, which is very unrealistic; 2) the established loss function for training the meta-optimizer is challenging to optimize, resulting in a poor representation of the optimization strategy.
 Thus, we propose B2Opt overcome the above limitations.